1st Edition

 Narcissism: A Contemporary Introduction provides a historical overview of this key foundational concept within psychoanalytic thought.

-Richard Wood offers a critical overview of the theoretical landscape that characterises the understanding of narcissism, referring to the work of Fromm, Rosenfeld, Kernberg and Kohut, among others.
-He delineates and investigates three key forms of narcissism: severe, pathological narcissism that can result in extreme human suffering; narcissism that falls within the spectrum of Narcissistic Personality Disorder; and healthy forms of narcissism that are essential to successful personal, cultural and creative development.
+Richard Wood offers a critical overview of the theoretical landscape that characterizes the understanding of narcissism, referring to the work of Fromm, Rosenfeld, Kernberg, and Kohut, among others.
+He delineates and investigates three key forms of narcissism: severe, pathological narcissism that can result in extreme human suffering; narcissism that falls within the spectrum of Narcissistic Personality Disorder; and healthy forms of narcissism that are essential to successful personal, cultural, and creative development.

-Using clinical examples throughout, Wood aids psychoanalysts and psychologists in training and practice in recognising, evaluating and treating patients with narcissistic personality traits.
+Using clinical examples throughout, Wood aids psychoanalysts and psychologists in training and practice in recognizing, evaluating, and treating patients with narcissistic personality traits.
 His thorough and jargon-free approach will also support students looking for a comprehensive overview of narcissism.

 1.A Confusing and Elusive Concept 2.Thick Skinned or Grandiose Narcissism (GN) and Thin-Skinned or Vulnerable Narcissism (VN) 3.Clinical Examples of GN and VN 4.Alternative Conceptions of the VN/GN Relationship 5.Additional Clinical Examples 6.Relationship Between Self and Other 7.
 Narcissism as a Defense Brief Considerations of Etiology